yulei-chen/notes/traceability.md

 - [[vertical traceability]]
 - [[horizontal traceability]]

-Traceability supports evaluation of [[test coverage]], impact analysis of [[requirements]], increase comprehensibility of reports, and IT-Governance-criteria.
+Traceability supports evaluation of [[test coverage]], impact analysis of [[requirement]], increase comprehensibility of reports, and IT-Governance-criteria.